evgfilim1/userbot/README.md

 delete|delet|del <reply> — Deletes replied message
-download|dl [reply] [filename] — Downloads a file or files dump [dot-separated-attrs] — Dumps entire message or its specified attribute id <reply> — Sends replied user's ID as link longcat — Sends random longcat promote <admin-title> — Promotes a user to an admin without any rights but with title
+download|dl [reply] [filename] — Downloads a file or files dump [dot-separated-attrs] — Dumps entire message or its specified attribute help [command] — Sends help for all commands (this message) or for a specific one id <reply> — Sends replied user's ID as link longcat — Sends random longcat promote <admin-title> — Promotes a user to an admin without any rights but with title